 We have disclosed this patented process to a large company under NDA (1 year term).
 We have several meetings with them, and they were very interested.
 At some point they broke off all talks with us, and we know that they are working on this technology evaluation and further testing in house but...
 Read more »

 Your situation is serious and not one for freebie answers on a service like Justia.
 My only advice is that you need to consult with an attorney with relevant skills ASAP.
 As food for thought to help you get ready for that meeting, here are some things to think about.
 My suggestions are not...Read more »

 That is not how patents work.
 They do not have a patent on "the Iphone" .
 They have patents on very specific features that can be used on a mobile phone.
 They likely have lots of other patents.
-Unless you have all the required nouns and verbs in an independent claim of a patent that has been...Read more »
+Unless you have all the required nouns and verbs in an independent claim of a patent that...Read more »

 I am going to assume that your fact pattern is that you invented a new nanomaterial and communicated details about this new material to a person in the US.
 That person has subsequently filed a patent application which you have seen as it has published.

 This tool might be helpful.
 Just as you record your ownership of a house with the local county records department, you record the movement of patent rights from an inventor into a company.
 If you know the name of the company you invested in, you can look for that company name as the assignee in...Read more »